rinriukato/MotorEase-penJa/README.md

 # MotorEase
-This repo holds the code for the MIRACLE accessibility testing tool.
+This repo holds the code for the MotorEase accessibility testing tool.

 # Description
 MotorEase is a software testing tool aimed at detecting motor impaired user accessibility guidelines within Android applications using Screenshots and XML data from Android testing tools.
 Provided is the information on how to use MotorEase.